EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Methodology

-where $H(\pi_\theta$ is the entropy of the policy, encouraging exploration, and $c_1$, $c_2$ are tunable weights.
+where $H(\pi_\theta)$ is the entropy of the policy, encouraging exploration, and $c_1$, $c_2$ are tunable weights.
 We then freeze the initial layers of both the actor and critic networks.
-This step is crucial for preserving the pre-training knowledge, while allowing for fine-tuning in the subsequent on-policy learning phase.
+This step preserves some pre-training knowledge, while allowing for fine-tuning in the subsequent on-policy learning phase.
 Specifically, the parameters are partitioned as:

-where only $\theta_\mathrm{trainable}$ and $\phi_\mathrm{trainable}$ are updated in subsequent training steps.
-After the off-policy pre-training phase, we switch to on-policy learning using PPO, as described above.
+where only $\theta_\mathrm{trainable}$ and $\phi_\mathrm{trainable}$ contain parameters updated in subsequent (on-policy) training.
+After the off-policy pre-training phase, we switch to on-policy learning using the chosen RL algorithm (PPO in our implementation).

-The off-policy learning with TuRBO provides EARL-BO with a strong initialization, leveraging the strengths of both TuRBO’s effectiveness in high-dimensional spaces and the adaptability of RL.
-We found this combination of off-policy pre-training and on-policy fine-tuning to significantly accelerate training, suggesting that EARL-BO can quickly learn general aspects of high-dimensional BO from TuRBO, and later adapt to the desired multi-step lookahead tasks.
+The (optional) modular off-policy learning step provides EARL-BO with flexible initialization options, leveraging the strengths of existing BO methods while maintaining the adaptability of RL.
+This design choice allows practitioners to integrate EARL-BO with their existing BO infrastructure and domain-specific acquisition functions.

-\textbf{GP Virtual Environment.} Typical RL algorithms learn policies through direct interaction with the environment.
+\textbf{Model-Based RL with GP Virtual Environment.} Typical RL algorithms learn policies through direct interaction with the environment.
 However, in the context of BO, where sampling is expensive, it is impractical and inefficient for an RL agent to directly interact with the real environment to find the optimal policy $\pi^*$.
+In these settings, it is advantageous to incorporate a (known or learned) model rather than/in addition to the environment directly, a paradigm known as \textit{model-based} RL~\citep{moerland2023model}.

-To address this challenge, we propose a fundamental modification to the RL procedure.
-Specifically, we create a virtual environment based on a GP fitted to the current dataset $\mathcal{D}_k=\{(x_i,y_i )\}_{i=1}^k$ and learn the optimal policy from interacting with this virtual environment rather than the original black-box function.
+To address this challenge, we propose using the current trained GP at each step as a `model' for RL.
+Specifically, we create a virtual environment based on a GP fitted to the current dataset $\mathcal{D}_k=\{(x_i,y_i )\}_{i=1}^k$ and learn the optimal policy from interacting with this virtual environment as a model rather than the original black-box function.

-In other words, EARL-BO assumes that the current GP posterior is a good approximation of the class of functions we seek to optimize, cf. meta-learning strategies that require given source domains~\citep{maraval2024end}.
-The RL algorithm is therefore provided with (multi-step lookahead) rewards using samples from the GP posterior as the underlying ``black-box function.''
+In other words, by taking this model-based approach, EARL-BO assumes that the current GP posterior at each BO step is a good approximation of the class of functions we seek to optimize, cf. meta-learning strategies that require data from given source domains~\citep{maraval2024end}.
+The RL algorithm is therefore provided with (multi-step lookahead) rewards using samples from the GP posterior as the underlying ``black-box function'' environment.